lucasmllr/exCLIP/README.md

 interactions = explainer.explain(txt_inpt, img_inpt)
 ```

-This code is also included `minimal_example.py`.
-The `demo.ipynb` notebook includes more details and also show how to visualize the resulting explanations.
+This code is also included in `minimal_example.py`.
+The `demo.ipynb` notebook includes more details and also shows how to visualize the resulting explanations.